 - $15,000 in property damage for any one accident

 Towing and labor- If you need help on the road, you can add this to your insurance plan to cover towing costs and roadside assistance.
+Some plans charge around $75 per tow while others include it for free.
+To add this service, it’s just a few dollars per renewal.

 Rental car- After an accident, your car might be out of commission for a while.
 If so, protect yourself with this kind of coverage that will pay for a rental car for a certain amount of time.
+Most companies give you up to 30 days of rental car payments while your car is being evaluated or repaired.

-What Idahoans Pay For Car Insurance
+What Do Idahoans Pay for Car Insurance?

 According to our analysis, Idaho is the least expensive state in the nation for getting auto insurance–based on average car insurance premiums.
 Here is where you might be able to find the most affordable rates: